mongodb-industry-solutions/cross-backend-pdf-rag/README.md

-# Backend RAG with AWS Bedrock, LangChain, and MongoDB Atlas Vector Search
+# Backend RAG using MongoDB Atlas Vector Search, AWS Bedrock and Superduper, implemented in Python

 Backend service for retrieval-augmented generation (RAG) using AWS Bedrock, Superduper, and MongoDB Atlas Vector Search, implemented in Python.